BabaYaga-1999/Sky-Pixel-Identification/README.md

 Challenges and Solutions

 Diverse Sky Conditions: Different lighting conditions, like sunsets, posed a challenge.
-We addressed this by including multiple color ranges (e.g., for blue sky and sunset).
+I addressed this by including multiple color ranges (e.g., for blue sky and sunset).
 False Positives: Elements like mountains were initially misidentified as the sky.
-We mitigated this by using gradient information and refining HSV thresholds.
+I mitigated this by using gradient information and refining HSV thresholds.

 Reflection